POEMS BY MEMBERS

 Milk flesh, now baked raw

-Blisters seep, sweat trickles
+Blisters seep, sweat trickles in

 Sunburnt in Brazil